Asymptotically (un)safe scattering amplitudes from scratch: a deep dive into the IR jungle: Results for the massless theory

 Intriguingly, the numerical coefficient is exactly the same as the one obtained for the fixed point solution, \eqref{eq:FPLO_large_z}.
 The only difference is the replacement of one of the fixed point values $g_\ast$ by a dimensionful Newton's constant $G_N$, which is entirely due to accounting for the correct mass dimension.
 This relation is independent of the choice of regulator shape function in our system.
 If this pattern persists in more complete treatments, the analysis of scattering amplitudes at large energies would become much easier, since solving fixed point equations is significantly simpler than solving full flows.
 The pattern might be related to the presence of momentum locality~\cite{Christiansen:2014raa, Christiansen:2015rva, Pawlowski:2020qer, Knorr:2021niv}, which is the property that the flow of a correlation function in units of itself goes to zero as any of its momenta goes to infinity.
 Intuitively, this would mean that the flow at large momenta is not strong enough to alter the correlation function, leading to a fixed asymptotic behaviour.

 \paragraph{Momentum beta function.}

 With the analytic momentum dependence at hand, we can derive a momentum beta function for the form factor in Planck units:

-We depict it in \Cref{fig:LO_physbeta}.
+We depict its real part in \Cref{fig:LO_physbeta}.
 We can see that for large (negative or positive) $P^2$, this beta function goes to zero.
 In this sense, the form factor displays a fixed point at large momentum.

 \paragraph{Scalar scattering.}

 To discuss the scalar scattering, we have to Wick-rotate our result.
 With our conventions of a mostly minus signature for the Minkowski metric, and the explicit sign choice for the contact term as in \eqref{eq:general_EA}, we have